 The joint secretariat assists the monitoring committee and the managing authority, in carrying out their duties.
 It cooperates closely with the body in charge of the accounting function.

 Where appropriate it also assists the audit authority.
 The assistance provided by the joint secretariat to the audit authority is strictly limited to administrative support, like the provision of relevant data for the drawing of the audit sample by the EC, the organisation and follow-up of the group of auditors meetings and written procedures, ensuring the communication flow between the different bodies involved (EC, audit authority, group of auditors members, external audit firm if applicable) and keeping an up-to-date list of the group of auditors members.
-This support does not interfere with the tasks of the audit authority as defined in Article of the Regulation (EU) CPR] and in Article of the Regulation (EU) ETC].
+This support does not interfere with the tasks of the audit authority as defined in Article 77 of the Regulation (EU) 2021/1060 on CPR and in Article 48 of the Regulation (EU) 2021/1059 on ETC.

 The joint secretariat is funded from the technical assistance budget.

-Based on Article 45(4) of Regulation (EU) ETC], the programme Partner States decided that the management verifications (“First level control”) will not be done by the MA/JS, but through the identification by each Partner State of a body or person responsible for this verification on its territory.
+Based on Article 46(3) of Regulation (EU) 2021/1059 on ETC, the programme Partner States decided that the management verifications (“First level control” or FLC) will not be done by the MA/JS, but through the identification by each Partner State of a body or person responsible for this verification on its territory.

-Should the MC decide to reimburse part of the project costs through simplified cost options in line with Article 48 of Regulation (EU) CPR], the MC could decide on alternative FLC arrangements, which will be laid down in the management and control system description.
+Should the MC decide to reimburse part of the project costs through simplified cost options in line with Articles 51 and 53 of Regulation (EU) 2021/1060 on CPR, the MC could decide on alternative FLC arrangements, which will be laid down in the management and control system description.

 The JS will also provide the necessary assistance in view of the preparation of the subsequent interregional cooperation programme 2028-2034, if existing, until the new Managing Authority is designated.